BumbleB2na/react-workshop-2021/README.md

+Took this wonderful training as a 2-day instructor led course and highly recommend the React team's corporate training.

+Gotta keep up the skillz so my changes go in origin/my-final, set as the default branch for this forked repository.

+Leaving origin/master alone to be able to pull latest from upstream/master.
+Then I can rebase origin/my-final with origin/master.

+Usually do work in a separate branch then make a new Pull Request, being careful to set base:my-final as the target branch.
+I like to use the big flashy github buttons to create a new PR from a branch but it likes to default base target to upstream master.

+*README.md from forked repository:*
+---

 # Welcome to React Training!

 We have new workshop material for 2021 🎉.
 Be sure to checkout https://reacttraining.com/workshops.
 We offer: